fluxroot/pulse/README.md

 addition piece lists are kept in Bitboards.
 For generating the board hash Zobrist hashing is used.

-- *Only material evaluation*
+- *Only material and mobility evaluation*
-Currently only the material is used for calculating the evaluation function.
+Currently only material and mobility (to add some variation) are used for calculating the evaluation function.
 However it should be quite easy to extend it with other evaluation features.

 - *Using integers for type representation*
 Although Java is quite efficient and fast in memory management, it is not fast enough for chess engines.
 Instead of using objects for important data structures, Pulse Chess uses integers instead.

-- *Legal move generator*
+- *Staged, pseudo-legal move generator*
-To keep the source code clean and simple, a basic legal move generator is used, which generates all moves at once.
+To keep the source code clean and simple, a staged, pseudo-legal move generator is used.
+This has the advantage to skip writing a complicated legal move checking method.

 - *Basic search*
 Pulse Chess uses a basic Alpha-beta pruning algorithm with iterative